NCAS-CMS/cms-website/pages/archer2.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

-ARCHER2 is currently running as a small 4 cabinet early access system while the full system is being commissioned.

-ARCHER2 will be an HPE Cray EX supercomputing system with an estimated peak performance of 28 PFLOP/s.
-The machine will have 5,848 compute nodes, each with dual AMD EPYC Zen2 (Rome) 64 core CPUs at 2.2GHz, giving 748,544 cores in total.
+ARCHER2 is an HPE Cray EX supercomputing system with an estimated peak performance of 28 PFLOP/s.
+The machine has 5,860 compute nodes, each with dual AMD EPYC 7742 64-core CPUs at 2.25GHz, giving 750,080 cores in total.
 Further details on the [ARCHER2 hardware](https://www.archer2.ac.uk/about/hardware.html) can be found on the [ARCHER2 website](https://www.archer2.ac.uk).

-## Early Access 4-cabinet system

-ARCHER users will find the new machine very familiar in many respects but with some important differences - see ​[ARCHER2 YouTube Channel](https://www.youtube.com/channel/UCZi-oBdxoDV5CPEQnhmrCAg/videos) for a comprehensive array of presentations, in particular the one entitled [Differences between ARCHER and ARCHER2](https://www.youtube.com/watch?v=dmwGMk9uB-4).
+ARCHER users will find the new machine very familiar in many respects but with some important differences - see ​[ARCHER2 YouTube Channel](https://www.youtube.com/channel/UCZi-oBdxoDV5CPEQnhmrCAg/videos) for a comprehensive array of presentations, in particular the one entitled ["Differences between ARCHER and ARCHER2"](https://www.youtube.com/watch?v=dmwGMk9uB-4).

 CMS has installed and undertaken limited testing of several versions of the Unified Model and its auxiliary software.
-The process is ongoing - we encourage users where possible to migrate their workflows to use the latest versions of the UM.
+We encourage users where possible to migrate their workflows to use the latest versions of the UM.

-Limitations of the 4-cabinet system may result in some constraints on the nature of workflows that it can accommodate.
+## System Information

 **Scheduler:** \\
 ARCHER2 uses the [SLURM](https://slurm.schedmd.com/) scheduler.
 All batch scripts run on ARCHER will need to be rewritten to work on ARCHER2.
 See the ARCHER2 documentation for information on [running jobs on ARCHER2](https://docs.archer2.ac.uk/user-guide/scheduler) and basic slurm commands.